sucofunk/SUCOFUNKey/README.md

 ## Status

 SUCOFUNKey is work in progress.
 The firmware functionality is more complex than initially planned and a fully functional DAW for your pocket.
-It includes a *sampler*, a *sequencer* (samples and midi) with an approach that is a bit different to what you might know from other tools, an *arranger* to chain patterns from the sequencer to a complete song and a *play* mode for live performances.
+It includes a *sampler*, a *sequencer* (samples and midi), an *arranger* to chain patterns from the sequencer to a complete song and a *play* mode for live performances.

 Read the [user manual](doc/manual.md) for details.